-Sailors were given a “rum ration” on long voyages (which gave rise to the popular pairing of pirates and bottles or rum, yo-ho-ho).
-As a way to extend those rations, they began to mix rum with beer, water, sugar and whatever else they could find.
-They called this charming mixture of beer, rum and whatever: Grog.
+Sailors were given a “rum ration” on long voyages (which gave rise to the popular pairing of pirates and bottles of rum, yo-ho-ho).
+As a way to extend those rations, they began to mix rum with beer, water, sugar, and whatever else they could find.
+They called this charming mixture of beer, rum, and whatever: Grog.
 Although the hangover-inducing thought of that might not sound so appealing, it’s definitive proof that beer mixology isn’t a new phenomenon.

 In fact, beer mixology predates liquor mixology.

 At the time, it was out of necessity, beer was cheaper and more abundant than other liquors so it made economic sense.
 These days, craft beer has a database of flavors that no other liquor can touch.

 From caramel and molasses to grass and apricots, this is booze that makes sense to mix into your cocktails.

 It’s not about improving beer, it’s about improving the cocktail.